 Students and staff from all disciplines are invited to participate in the wide range of musical activities on offer.
 There are groups catering for all abilities – if you think you might enjoy performing, why not come along and see how you get on? (please contact email@example.com for more information).

-Liverpool Hope Choir is open to all without audition, providing singers of varying abilities to perform large-scale choral works to a high standard and is currently being run by David Walters.
-The choir is compulsory for all first-year music students (unless they are a member of Liverpool Hope Orchestra).
-In November 2014, the choir performed Haydn’s The Creation as part of the Cornerstone Arts Festival and is and is currently preparing for a performance of David Fanshawe's African Sanctus in collaboration with Chamber Choir.
+Liverpool Hope Choir is open to all without audition.
+It provides opportunities for singers of varying abilities and experience to perform large-scale choral works to a high standard.
+The choir is a recommended requirement for all first-year music students (unless they are a member of Liverpool Hope Orchestra).

 Contact: David Walters: firstname.lastname@example.org

 Led by Dr. Alberto Sanna, Liverpool Hope Orchestra workshops a broad variety of repertoire on a weekly basis.
 Concentrating on works for large ensembles, including film music and early and contemporary classical works, these workshop sessions aim to develop sight-reading and ensemble performance skills, including playing without a conductor.
 The Orchestra also has the opportunity to perform in concerts alongside members of the Royal Liverpool Philharmonic Orchestra and with the university choirs.
-Open to all without audition, the orchestra is compulsory for first-year music students (unless they sing in Liverpool Hope Choir).
+Open to all without audition, the orchestra is compulsory for all first-year students, scholarship and bursary holders who play a melodic instrument.

 Contact: Dr Alberto Sanna: email@example.com